ratpack/ratpack/ratpack-manual/src/content/chapters/01-intro.md

 This section contrasts Ratpack with other similar types of technologies to help explain what Ratpack is and what it isn't.

-> If you disagree with description given of a particular technology/framework below, please [documentation on GitHub](https://github.com/ratpack/ratpack/blob/master/ratpack-manual/src/content/chapters/01-intro.md).
+> If you disagree with description given of a particular technology/framework below, please [edit this documentation on GitHub](https://github.com/ratpack/ratpack/blob/master/ratpack-manual/src/content/chapters/01-intro.md).
 > Moreover, if you think that another comparison is warranted please request it.

 ### Netty